-BARTweb is an interactive web server to predict functional transcription factors that regulate a given gene list or associate with a genomic profile.
+BARTweb is an interactive web server to predict functional transcriptional regulators that regulate a given gene list or associate with a genomic profile.
 It is a web interface to BART Python package.

-If you use BARTweb in your data analysis or publish the results of BARTweb, please cite the following publication(s) in the main text of your paper:
+If you use BARTweb in your data analysis or publish the results of BARTweb, please cite the following papers in the main text of your manuscript:

 The first three options (species, data type and input data) are required.